 To cover with foil or not to cover:

 We have done both methods with this Best Dry Rubbed Ribs of Your Life recipe.
 If you choose to cover the ribs with aluminum foil for the entire duration of cooking you will notice that the ribs turn out with a more steamed texture.
-I highly recommend placing the ribs on a baking rack while cooking if choosing this method. (affiliate) This will keep the ribs above the liquid and the texture of the meat will turn out much better.
+I highly recommend placing the ribs on a this while cooking if choosing this method. (affiliate) This will keep the ribs above the liquid and the texture of the meat will turn out much better.
 Another option is to drain the liquid halfway through cooking.

 If you choose to leave the ribs uncovered for the entire duration of cooking you will still end up with meat that falls off the bone but in addition you will have that gorgeous caramelized skin.
 This method will take a little longer to cook, up to 8 hours and possibly a little longer depending on how many ribs you choose to cook.